UnfortunateGames/EXpythonMAXIMA/readme.txt

-hi!!1!

-thanks for buying le game.
+_.-'-._.-'-._.-'-._.-'-._.-'-._.-'-._.

+EEE X X -.''.- M M  A  X X III M M  A
+EE   X  PYTHON MMM AAA  X   I  MMM AAA
+EEE X X -'..'- M M A A X X III M M A A

+'-._.-'-._.-'-._.-'-._.-'-._.-'-._.-'-

+Hi!!11
+Thanks for getting the game :D

-No seriously, thanks.
+Seriously, thanks.
+I made this game to practice myself for my other Python Game gotoJAMBOREE

-If you think its a virus or trojan, it is NOT.
+It's not a virus or trojan, I SWEAR.
-It is simply a python file, and my peanut brain cannot understand past the boundary of the language :)
+It is just a simple print() and input() game that my buttery smooth brain can comprehend. :)

-Unless if you didn't get it from the official page which is my itch.io page, you're most definetely gonna get a virus

-Read the guide before exploring around with the menu aspects of the game, I haven't added a tutorial for that yet, sorry!
+UnfortunateGames is my OFFICIAL github
+ElectricSplash is my OFFICIAL itch.io

-Please support Karmatic, they have made a good game :)
-This game is also based on it!
+Please support Karmatic they made a cool game, and this game is based on it.

-They have a Discord too, so check that out as well
+They have a Discord too!
+So check them out and try their game before mine.

-please dont sue me :( - ElectricSplash
+Please don't sue me :( - ElectricSplash

 All rights go to Karmatic
 Based on the game Exp Minima